duog/generic-lens/README.md

   • The type Polygon does not contain a field at position 10
 ```

-Since tuples are an instance of Generic, they also have positional lenses:
+Since tuples are an instance of `Generic`, they also have positional lenses:

 ```haskell
 >>> (("hello", True), 5) ^. position @1 . position @2